All Episodes

 Well, it's good advice, and you do put other people's lives at risk.

-So uh we're no one's really used to this, but this happens on more than a rare occasion here at home, and uh, you know, I I'd heed the governor's advice.
+So, you know, no one's really used to this, but this happens on more than a rare occasion here at home.

 And so anyway, thank you very much.

-Uh let's go to you.
+Let's go to you.

-A couple of things as you have been calling for the the president to declassify things like the Pfizer warrants, particularly I know everybody's interested in the fourth warrant, the third renewal warrant, and that's the one that Rod Rosenstein had signed.
+Particularly, I know everybody's interested in the fourth warrant, the third renewal warrant, and that's the one that Rod Rosenstein had signed.

-I have not seen them, pages 10 through 12 and 17 to 34.
+Pages 10 through 12 and 17 to 34.

-My sources that give me that information.
+My sources have given me that information.

-Also the gang of eight materials that had never been released and these 302s, and apparently there's a lot more struck page emails and text messages that need to be released.
+And apparently, there's a lot more struck page emails and text messages that need to be released.

-He's accusing politics.
+He's accusing politicized.

 And I know because I saw it, and that was the one that President Trump actually gave the number out on some time ago.

-And I don't know why we have a bad line here, but we'll get the Senator back.
+And I don't know why we have a bad line here, but we'll get the senator back.

 Yes, I want transparency.